roadwarriorslive/Pipulate/README.md

 as becoming not necessary... except for how to sprinkle in the secret-sauce.

-So, freed from the UI-designing world (right as it went into massive flux from HTML5/CSS3/Browser Wars), I took the opportunity to, and had the pleasure of, doing a complete re-write as my second major project on my new Linux/Python/vim/git stack.
+So, freed from the UI-designing world (right as it went into massive flux from HTML5/CSS3/Browser Wars), I took the opportunity to (and had the pleasure of) doing a complete re-write as my second major project on my new Linux/Python/vim/git stack.
 All the fancy algorithm stuff that I used to plug in on the back-end of a pre-ROR-like CRUD/MVC/blahblah app-builing framework